GFCYqw/Find_Fun/README.md

 Function description:

-- [ ] Find some random websites using the rule: including 3 random numbers + 2 same characters + .com can take you to a happy world.
+- [ ] Find some random websites using the rule: "3 random numbers + 2 same characters + .com" and this can take you to a happy world.

 - [ ] Save the websites found in file and add tags to them.